 St. Paul's Episcopal School is an independent, church related, coeducational college preparatory school open to students of all races and creeds.
-There are 1199 students in grades pre-kindergarten through twelve served by 204 faculty members and staff; more than 60% of administration and faculty hold master or doctorate degrees.
+Students in grades pre-kindergarten through twelve are served by more than 200 faculty members and staff; more than 60% of administration and faculty hold master or doctorate degrees.
 The school was founded in 1947 and offers a rigorous academic program of two semesters supplemented by summer offerings and by extensive athletic, artistic, forensic, and service activities.

 St. Paul's admits students of any race, color, national, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, financial aid program, or athletic and other school administered programs.

 St. Paul's is accredited by the Southern Association of Independent Schools and Southern Association of Colleges and Schools and is a member of the National Association of Episcopal Schools.
 It maintains affiliations with AAIS, ERB, NASSP, NACAC (and complies with the NACAC Statement of Principles of Good Practice), SACAC, and the College Board.
 It belongs to the Alabama High School Athletic Association.